jon004/packethero-2.0/README.md

 **Step 9: SSL Cert**

-You will have connection errors without and SSL Cert
+You will have connection errors without SSL Cert

 It's important to do this step before accessing the website